Maghnie/docs/developers/mqtt-api/guides-and-tutorials/websockets.md

 When the user clicks on _Start,_ we need to connect to the MQTT broker and subscribe to the desired topic.

-First, we get _host_ and _port_ from the form elements and create a MQTT client.
+First, we get _host_ and _port_ from the form elements and create an MQTT client.
 We then have to specify what happens, when a message is received.
 This event is handled by setting an adequate callback that we still have to implement.
 Finally, we connect the client to the broker by providing username and password from the form elements.
 We also enable TLS and configure a callback for the `onSuccess` event.

 ```javascript
 function connect() {